Campus Life

 Princeton sponsors 38 varsity intercollegiate teams (19 for men, 19 for women), with approximately 1,000 participants—about 20% of the undergraduate population.
 In 2022–23, Princeton added its 38th varsity sport with the elevation of women’s rugby to varsity status.
 In addition, an estimated 1,000 students participate in the University’s 39 club teams.

-Princeton won 13 Ivy League championships in 2022-23, and three other Princeton teams won championships in leagues outside of the Ivy League.
-The 13 Ivy championships marked the 12th time in 14 years, and 28th time overall, that Princeton has reached double figures in Ivy League championships, something only one other league school has ever done even once.
-Princeton also finished first in the Ivy League and 26th overall in the Directors’ Cup standings, which measure overall athletic success based on NCAA tournament participation and results.
+Princeton won 13 Ivy League championships in 2023-24, and four other Princeton teams won championships in leagues outside of the Ivy League.
+The 13 Ivy championships marked the 13th time in 15 years, and 29th time overall, that Princeton has reached double figures in Ivy League championships, something only one other league school has ever done even once.
+Princeton also finished 34th overall in the Directors’ Cup standings, which measure overall athletic success based on NCAA tournament participation and results.

 Athletic Facilities